SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 removals or redefinitions will occur.

-The module class is in fact a list of classes (highest level class first).
+The module class is in fact a list of classes (highest level class first) and is stored in the module-property `interface_class`.
 The ECS chooses the first class from the list which is known to it.
 The last one in the list must be one of the base classes listed above.

 *remark: The list may also be empty, indicating that the module in question does not even conform to the Readable class!*